Benzinga readers prefer TurboTax when they want the best tax software for self-employed workers.

 - Transition between the desktop and mobile version at any time

 - Borrowing against your return may prove to be a poor decision

 What is Tax Prep Software—and Do You Really Need It?

+- Quarterly tax payment support.
 As a self-employed individual, your taxes are not automatically deducted from the checks you receive like your counterparts who work for a larger employer.
 In addition to an annual tax payment, you are expected to make estimated quarterly payments on both the state and federal level.

+- An easy-to-use interface.
 As an independent contractor or a small business owner, you’re busy enough as it is.
 Trying to work through a confusing or non-intuitive tax software isn’t just annoying—it can also increase the likelihood that you make expensive mistakes or miss a deduction.

 Check out a few YouTube tutorials before purchasing a specialized tax software program to make sure that the interface is easy to understand and at your level of technical skill.

 - Guiding questions.
 Every self-employment situation is unique, and you need your tax software to ask you a comprehensive set of questions to ensure that you’re tracking down every deductible possible.
 The best tax software providers offer a long list of questions and use A.I. to cater to your unique business structure.